alveejawad/WellSync/docs/Architecture.md

 Responsible for implementing the business rules, processing data, and coordinating the flow of information between the user interface (presentation layer) and the data storage (persistence layer).
 The Logic Layer contains the core functionality and rules that define how the application operates.<br>
 **- UserValidationHandler:** Verify user credentials, and provide access to the app's secured features upon successful authentication.<br>
 **- UserDetailsHandler:**  Manages and retrieves user-related information.<br>
-**- MoodTrackerHandler:** Handles the recording and retrieval of mood-related entries.
-May include logic for analyzing and presenting trends or insights based on mood data.<br>
+**- DailyLogHandler:** Handles the recording and retrieval of patients' health journal entries.
+May include logic for analyzing and presenting trends or insights based on health data.<br>
-**- SymptomTrackerHandler:** Manages the tracking and processing of user-reported symptoms.
-May include logic for analyzing and presenting trends or patterns in symptom data.<br>
-**- MedicationTrackerHandler:** Manages the tracking and processing of user medication-related data.<br>
-**- SubstanceUseTrackerHandler:** Manages the tracking and processing of user substance use-related data.<br>

 ### Data/Persistence Layer
 Responsible for managing the storage and retrieval of data.
 The primary role of the Persistence Layer is to abstract the details of data storage, providing a clean and consistent interface for the Logic Layer to interact with data.<br>